-Migration to the Cloud
+Migration to the cloud

-The Rise and Rise of Communication APIs
+The rise and rise of communication APIs

 The Year of WebRTC

 WebRTC has existed for more than five years, but real-world adoption has been limited due to browser incompatibilities.
-The speakers at EC18 examined whether things were changing finally or not.
-The answer seemed to be an overwhelming Yes.
-Everybody seemed to agree that Apple’s decision to add WebRTC support to Safari plus efforts to develop a common open-source video codec has breathed new life into WebRTC for enterprise real-time communications requirements.
-We couldn’t agree more.
-In fact, BrowserSDK 2.0, our new WebSDK with support for Opus Codec has been gaining a lot of traction lately.
+The speakers at EC18 examined whether things were changing, and agreed that they were.
+Apple’s decision to add WebRTC support to Safari, plus efforts to develop a common open source video codec, have breathed new life into WebRTC for enterprise real-time communications.
+That matches our observation that Browser SDK, our web SDK with support for the Opus codec, has been gaining traction lately.

-Conversations at the Plivo Booth
+Conversations at the Plivo booth

 “Can you help us move to the cloud?”

-“What’s Plivo’s role in contact center?”
+“What’s Plivo’s role in the contact center?”